grigorisg9gr/deformable_tracking_review_ijcv2016/README.md

 * train_shape_predictors_on_presaved_images_bb.ipynb : Trains the landmark localisation models on images from public datasets with pre-saved bounding boxes.
 * run_online_tracking_by_detection.ipynb : Runs the (python) detectors (on the testset) and on top of them a landmark localisation method and exports the bounding boxes and the landmarks.
-* tracker_from_previous_all_methods. ipynb : Perform tracking from the previous frame (on the testset).
+* tracker_from_previous_all_methods.ipynb : Perform tracking from the previous frame (on the testset).

 #### **Folder structure**
-The files that are running on the testset assume the following folder structure:
+The afore-mentioned code assumes the following folder structure for the 300-VW testset:

 ```
 path_base_testset